NimaniThathsarani/custom-report-generator/README.md

 ## Branch & PR Workflow

-- `main` always stays stable and working — never commit directly to it.
 - Each group works on its own branch:
   - `group1-requirements`
   - `group2-backend`, `group2-templates`
   - `group3-ui`
   - `group4-scheduler`
   - `group5-docs`
-- Open a Pull Request into `main` when a piece of work is ready.
-- Commit early and often — small commits are easier to review and merge than one giant commit at the end.